 Demand is rising, especially for premium, dark and organic chocolate products.

 Cacao, cocoa and chocolate, what are we talking about?

-Just to clarify cacao comes from the plant Theobroma Cacao and is produced from cold pressed un-roasted cacao beans that removes the cacao butter in the process.
+Just to clarify cacao comes from the plant Theobroma Cacao and is produced from cold-pressed un-roasted cacao beans that remove the cacao butter in the process.

 Cacao contains a number of beneficial phytochemicals including polyphenols (flavonols and proanthocyanidins) and methylxanthines (theobromine)

 Dog lovers know that chocolate is highly toxic to their canine friends because of the theobromine it contains.

 The thing to know, getting too excited about chocolate being a superfood, is that the research done is based on raw cacao, not the chocolate bar you bought in your local Deli.

 Chocolate is made from cacao beans that have been fermented, dried and then roasted into cacao nibs that comprise cocoa butter and cocoa liquor.
 The commercial chocolate we love is created by adding sugar, vanilla (and milk for milk chocolate) in different quantities.

 Demand is rising especially for the higher premium dark and organic chocolate products.
 The difference primarily is also in the amount of added sugar.
 A 70% dark chocolate, for example, is 30% sugar and 70% cocoa.
 A 50% dark chocolate is 50% sugar I think you get the drift.